What Are Common Area Maintenance Charges (CAM)?

 Are CAM Fees Included in My Rent?

-To look into these lease types further and understand exactly how they impact your financial obligations, refer to our guide on common types of commercial leases.
+Each lease type shifts different levels of responsibility to the tenant.
+To understand how these structures affect your financial obligations, refer to our full guide on types of commercial leases.

 What is Included in CAM Charges?